Which Classes of Structures Are Both Pseudo-elementary and Definable by an Infinitary Sentence?

 \makeatletter \blfootnote{\xdef\@thefnmark{}\@footnotetext} \makeatother

-\blfootnote{This work grew out of initial discussions with Vakili about the generality of expressing properties not definable in first-order logic in a pseudo-elementary way, and whether such phenomena might be of use for model checking (as the pseudo-elementary definability of graph reachability was used for model checking by Vakili in his thesis \cite{Vakili16} and with the second author in \cite{VakiliDay14}).}
+\blfootnote{This work grew out of initial discussions with Vakili about the generality of expressing properties not definable in first-order logic in a pseudo-elementary way, and whether such phenomena might be of use for model checking (as the pseudo-elementary definability of graph reachability was used for model checking by Vakili in his thesis \cite{Vakili16} and with the third author in \cite{VakiliDay14}).
+We thank one of the referees for pointing us towards some very helpful references.}